Table of Contents

 Australia (NSW, VIC, QLD, WA)

-The Australian Vehicle Standards define an electric bike as any unit that has an auxiliary motor and that its power output does not exceed 250 watts.
+The Australian Vehicle Standards define an electric bike as “any unit with an auxiliary motor, the power output of which does not exceed 250 watts”.

-Each State and Territory is responsible for enforcing these laws, and there are currently no licensing requirements that meet these Standards.
+Each State and Territory is responsible for enforcing these laws, and there are currently no licensing requirements to meet these Standards.

-As per the CE EN15194 standard, the Australian government has added an additional category for the e-bike industry.
+According to the CE EN 15194 standard, the Australian government has introduced a category for the e-bike industry.

-Long story short, this allows users to have a motor of 250-watts continuous power that can only be activated when peddling faster than 6km/h.
-Unfortunately for some, it must cut off when it goes faster than 25km/h.
+This allows users to have a motor with 250 watts of continuous power that can only be activated when pedaling faster than 6km/h.
+Unfortunately, for some, it must be cut off when it exceeds 25km/h.

 E-Bike Rules NSW

-According to the Transport for NSW Department (NSW Government), there are two types allowed: powered and electrically powered assisted.
+According to the Transport for NSW Department (NSW Government), two types are allowed: powered and electrically power-assisted.

 - Weights less than 50 kg.